amiDMast/Metrics_collection_script/README.md

 # Metrics_collection_script

-This the script which you can use to collect metrics about your linux server.
+This script which you can use to collect metrics from linux server.

 This is not a complete version because it was created for the purpose of learning.
 _______________________________________